 Potato chips are one of the world’s most popular snacks.
 People of all ages and backgrounds enjoy the crispy treat.

-Yet, they’re not particularly good for diabetics.
+Yet, they’re not particularly good for people with diabetes.
 That’s because they’re oily and usually have a high carb and fat content.

 Luckily, there’s a healthier alternative on the market.
-When looking for a crispy snack, then cauliflower bites are the way to go.
+Cauliflower bites are the way to go when looking for a crispy snack.

 All you have to do is throw your cauliflower into the oven for about half an hour.
 Then, you’ll have a crunchy treat that’s tasty and healthy.